Aryo15/Proxima/docs/development/hooks/startup.rst

 either through a WSGI server (uWSGI or gunicorn for example) or by the ``flaskbb`` command.

-Unless noted, all FlaskBB hooks are called after the relevant builtin FlaskBB setup has run (e.g. ``flaskbb_load_blueprints`` is called after all standard FlaskBB blueprints have been loaded).
+Unless noted, all Ekaayam hooks are called after the relevant builtin Ekaayam setup has run (e.g. ``flaskbb_load_blueprints`` is called after all standard Ekaayam blueprints have been loaded).

 The hooks below are listed in the order they are called.